 All teachers differentiate work for the children across the curriculum and it can be by task or by questioning.
 Support is put in place to meet children's needs, so that they all have the opportunity to access the curriculum.
-Some of the strategies we use include, visual timetables, word banks, writing frames, reward systems, IT support.
+Some of the strategies we use include, visual timetables, word banks, standing desks, writing frames, scaffolding and modelling, reward systems, IT support.